 In the world we live in today, people have access to all the information they require, which is all thanks to the Internet.
-People search the web from the desktop and use different devices such as laptops, tablets, smartphones, and even smart TV.
-Therefore, you have to understand “what is responsive web design?” to ensure that your site is functional and attractive when accessed and viewed from various mediums.
+People search the web from the desktop and use devices such as laptops, tablets, smartphones, and even smart TVs.
+Therefore, you must understand “what is responsive web design?” to ensure your site is functional and attractive when accessed and viewed from various mediums.

-Before getting into the advantages of having a responsive website design, it is essential to know “what is responsive web design?”.
+Before getting into the advantages of having a responsive website design, knowing “What is responsive web design?” is essential.
 It is a website that adjusts itself to suit any screen, delivering seamless viewership between different mediums.
-Meaning, your site will modify to match the screen from which it is being accessed.
+Meaning your site will modify to match the screen from which it is being accessed.
 It opposes the need to press or scroll horizontally and gives visitors a magnificent UX while on the website.

 Basics of Responsive Design

-After understanding what responsive web design is, you need to understand its basics.
-The two fundamental principles that exist in responsive design fluid scaling and the use of breakpoints:
+After understanding responsive web design, you need to understand its basics.
+The two fundamental principles that exist in responsive design are fluid scaling and the use of breakpoints:

 Fluid Scaling or fluidity can be accomplished in a few various ways.
-Still, it will continuously involve em values or percentage to allow a container to compare within the bounds of its father elements, and finally, the browser.
-In addition, fluid scaling is required to produce responsiveness within breakpoints, to maintain the flow of columns in a responsive grid, as well as to increase your real estate.
+Still, it will continuously involve em values or percentages to allow a container to compare within the bounds of its father elements and, finally, the browser.
+In addition, fluid scaling is required to produce responsiveness within breakpoints, maintain the flow of columns in a responsive grid, and increase your real estate.

 An easy illustration of a fluidly scaling object can be an HTML page, including one block with a height of “auto” and a width of 100%; as the browser adjusts its width, the block scales beside it.
 You wish to implement this scaling at the rough level, though fluidity must exist at the highest responsive package level.

-CSS3 media queries produce restricted limits at which a particular device type browser’s width will then trigger alternative styles.
+CSS3 media queries produce restricted limits at which a particular device type browser’s width will trigger alternative styles.
 Many web developer companies usually use a highest-width breakpoint to form a desktop-first build versus a lowest-width boundary for a mobile-first appearance.
-Inquiries can also be utilized to find out the height and even the device orientation.
+Inquiries can also be utilized to determine the height and device orientation.

 Breakpoint sizes can be fixed in em or px.
-The difference in current browsers is minor, however, compared to several years back.
-Breakpoints can be fixed at all sizes, but they mostly join with the most general dimensions of every Mobile Landscape, Desktop, Mobile Portrait, and Tablet Portrait.
-These mostly are 1200/960px, 768px, 480px, and 320px, wide respectively, although industry standards are regularly shifting as new devices get released.
+However, the difference in current browsers is minor compared to several years back.
+Breakpoints can be fixed at all sizes, but they mostly join with the general dimensions of every Mobile Landscape, Desktop, Mobile Portrait, and Tablet Portrait.
+These are mostly 1200/960px, 768px, 480px, and 320px wide, respectively, although industry standards regularly shift as new devices get released.